hulohot/Polymorphic-MTNCL-Gen/README.md

    - Some PDKs require HVDD function to be a subset of LVDD function
    - Others require LVDD function to be a subset of HVDD function

+## Pre Generated Gate Combinations

+See the `gates_list` folder for a few pre-generated gate combinations in CSV format.

 ## Available Standard Gates

 Below is the complete list of standard MTNCL gates available for polymorphic combinations: